lloydbrian/comp835/homework10/README.md

 ### Program Logic
 * Compose a server using python which can respond to port 80 \
 with the address of the connecting client.
+* On the same server, make it respond to an http request with a 200 successful response.
+Make it accessible via browser.

 ### Core Deliverables
 * README.md